LIAAD/KeywordExtractor-Datasets/README.md

 Datasets of Automatic Keyphrase Extraction
 ============================================

-This repository contains annotated datasets of Automatic Keyphrase Extraction.

-If you know any more datasets, and want to contribute, please, notify me.
+This repository contains 20 annotated datasets of Automatic Keyphrase Extraction made available by the research community.
+Following are the datasets and the original papers that proposed them.
+If you know more datasets, and want to contribute, please, notify me.
+You might also want to have a look at [Florian Boudin](https://github.com/boudinfl/ake-datasets) keyphrase extraction repository.

-In summary, this repository has 20 datasets, with the following statistics:

 | Dataset                         | Language | Type of Doc     | Domain        | #Docs  | #Gold Keys (per doc) | #Tokens per doc | Absent GoldKey |
 | ------------------------------- | -------- | --------------- | ------------- | -----  | -------------------- | --------------- | -------------- |